isc-projects/stork/changelog_unreleased/2295-failed-to-delete-unauthorized-machine.md

 [bug] slawek

-    Fixed a bug preventing a machine with no daemons from being deleted.
+    Fixed a bug preventing deletion of an unauthorized machine or a machine without any detected daemons.
     (Gitlab #2295)